-In order to get your money transmitter’s business license, you’ll need a bond.
+In order to get your money transmitter’s business license, you’ll need a California Money Transmitter Bond.

 These are additional details about the licensing process that you should be aware of.
 (Only the bond is handled at Surety1, but this information will help you get your license.)